oopsmonk/documentation/iota-streams/1.0/guides/building-a-protocol.md

 - [Merkle tree signature scheme (MSS)](https://en.wikipedia.org/wiki/Merkle_signature_scheme) for Winternitz one-time-signatures
 - [NTRU key pairs](https://en.wikipedia.org/wiki/NTRU)

-For example, the Channels application uses spongos for processing messages that rely on information in other messages.
+For example, the Channels protocol uses spongos for processing messages that rely on information in other messages.

 If want to use another type of cryptography in your own application, you can add another crate that handles it.